GSL: General Sales Licence

 Instruct patients not to smoke or go near naked flames - risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

 Seek medical advice if symptoms worsen or persist.

 Oral NSAIDs, including ibuprofen, can sometimes be associated with renal impairment, aggravation of active peptic ulcers, and can induce allergic bronchial reactions in susceptible asthmatic patients.
 Although the systemic absorption of topically applied ibuprofen is less than for oral dosage forms, these complications can occur in rare cases.
-For these reasons, patients with an active peptic ulcer, a history of kidney problems, asthma or intolerance to aspirin or ibuprofen should seek medical advice before using Ibuleve Speed Relief Spray.
+For these reasons, patients with an active peptic ulcer, a history of kidney problems, asthma or intolerance to aspirin or ibuprofen should seek medical advice before using Ibuleve Pain Relief 5% Spray.

 Keep away from the eyes and mucous membranes.

 For external use only.

 The label will include statements to the following effect:

 If symptoms persist, consult your doctor or pharmacist.

 Do not use if sensitive to any of the ingredients, particularly if asthmatic, suffer from rhinitis or urticaria and have previously shown hypersensitivity to aspirin, ibuprofen or related painkillers.

 Patients with asthma, an active peptic ulcer or a history of kidney problems should seek medical advice before use, as should patients already taking aspirin or other painkillers.